 - If in doubt, get out.
 There’s always an option to change your path or get out and portage.
 Don’t let the ego get in the way of making a sound decision!

 - Are you on a SUP?
 Your SUP has a fin on the bottom of it, which won’t take kindly to shooting a weir, especially if there are rocks or cement below.
 You’re probably best to portage on a SUP for this very reason.
 The last thing you want to do on a weir is fall in.

 - Is the weir in good working order?
 If there is visible damage to the weir?
 A fallen tree or stones/concrete missing?
 Don’t risk it.
 This can affect the flow of the water and cause it to act in unpredictable ways.

 - If all seems ok, you’re confident in knowing how to shoot the weir correctly.
 You’re familiar with how weirs work, and have experience in shooting them, then you’re in a position to make a sound judgement as to whether you can shoot the weir or not.
 Don’t skip this part and make sure your decisions are based on experience, skill and conditions.

 Remember, experience is great, but you also need to treat every trip out as a brand new trip and don’t take information for granted.
 Think about the weather, the river levels, the experience of yourself and the group you’re with, safety kit and the type of weir you’re faced with before making your decision.

-Unfortunately every year there are accidents on weirs which can be avoided with a little knowledge.
+Unfortunately, there are avoidable accidents every year.
+A little knowledge goes a long way.
 Keep yourself safe and enjoy your paddling.
 If in doubt, get out.
 Did you find our beginners guide to weirs and weir safety useful?
 Don’t forget to hit share on social media!